Introduction

 Screenplays

 A screenplay is a form of narration in which the movements, actions, expressions, and dialogue of characters are described in a certain format.
-Visual and cinematographic cues may also be given, as well as scene descriptions and changes.
+Visual and cinematographic cues might also be given as well as scene descriptions and changes.

 Storyboards

-A storyboard is an organization technique consisting of illustrations or images displayed in sequences for purposes including the pre-visualization of motion pictures, animations, motion graphics, or interactive media sequences.
+A storyboard is an organization technique consisting of illustrations or images, thumbnails, traditionally displayed in sequences.
+Storyboards have traditionally been used for pre-visualizing motion pictures, animations, motion graphics, and other interactive media sequences.

 Web of Computational Storyboards

-Nodes in diagrammatic computational storyboards could refer to diagrammatic resources by URLs, weaving a Web of diagrams.
-End-users could click on these nodes to expand them, loading contents from URL-addressable resources into diagram contexts.
+In theory, nodes in diagrammatic computational storyboards could refer to other diagrams by URLs, weaving webs of interconnected diagrams.
+End-users could click on these referring nodes to expand them, loading referenced content from URL-addressable resources into diagrams.

 Wiki of Computational Storyboards